 Her operatic repertoire includes Donna Elvira Don Giovanni, Miss Jessel The Turn of the Screw, Lauretta Gianni Schicchi, and a Lehrbuben in Die Meistersinger von Nürnberg in ENO’s critically acclaimed production.

 Christine has worked with companies such as the Royal Opera House, English National Opera, Aix en Provence Festival and Birmingham Opera.

-A clip from "Injurious Hermia" - A Midsummer Night's Dream by Benjamin Britten
+A clip from "Injurious Hermia" - A Midsummer Night's Dream - Britten

 The above clips have been beautifully produced by Christopher Gould